-- · whether the candidate has exhibited behavior that indicates he or she is committed to the highest ethical standards; - whether the candidate has had broad business, governmental, non-profit or professional experience that indicates that the candidate will be able to make a significant and immediate contribution to the Board of Directors' discussion and decision-making; and - · whether the candidate will be able to devote sufficient time and energy to the performance of his or her duties as a director.
+· whether the candidate has exhibited behavior that indicates he or she is committed to the highest ethical standards;

+- whether the candidate has had broad business, governmental, non-profit or professional experience that indicates that the candidate will be able to make a significant and immediate contribution to the Board of Directors' discussion and decision-making; and - whether the candidate will be able to devote sufficient time and energy to the performance of his or her duties as a director.

 Application of these factors requires the exercise of judgment by members of the Nominating and Governance Committee when the Committee makes recommendations to the Board of Directors, and cannot be measured in a quantitative way.
 In addition, the Nominating and Governance Committee considers, as one factor among many, the diversity of Board candidates, which may include diversity of skills and experience as well as geographic, gender, age, and ethnic diversity.
 The Nominating and Governance Committee does not, however, have a formal policy with regard to the consideration of diversity in identifying Board candidates.
 The Nominating and Governance Committee and the Board of Directors generally value the broad business experience and independent business judgment in the health care, life sciences and other fields of each member.
 Specifically, Dr. White is qualified for the Board based on her business and medical experience in the healthcare field, including oncology research.
+Mr. Driscoll is qualified for the Board based on his business experience in the pharmaceutical industry in the area of finance and his status as an "audit committee expert".
 Mr. Rueckert is qualified for the Board based on his business experience in the investment industry and his status as an "audit committee expert".
-Mr. Baltic is qualified for the Board as a result of his business experience in the health care investment banking industry.
+Mr. Baltic is qualified for the Board based on his business experience in the health care investment banking industry.
 Dr. Reynolds is qualified for the Board based on his medical experience and experience in clinical development and regulatory and medical affairs.
 Dr. Glover is qualified for the Board based on his business experience and his drug development experience in the oncology field.
 Dr. Clemens is qualified for the Board based on his business and pharmaceutical industry experience in the areas of commercialization, strategic marketing, business development and drug development in oncology.
 Dr. Gold is qualified for the Board based on his experience as the Company's chief executive officer and other experience in clinical development and the pharmaceutical industry.
+Ms. Howson is qualified for the Board based on her business experience in the pharmaceutical industry in the area of business development.